Dart-o-s/aos_fc/plan.md

 ## high prio items
     [ ] BUG Some methods got moved into AbsFileSystem, but they belong to "the App" [?]
-I think I duplicated it to there, because the import did not work [ ] OPEN "move to front" menu item
+I think I duplicated it to there, because the import did not work

+    [ ] OPEN ask for FileSystem permissions
+        [ ] OPEN select files from filesystem

+    [ ] OPEN PWA / Web Storage

+    [X] DONE 2025-04-14 17:27 "move to front" menu item
+        Solved: use "thumb down" for that

     [ ] OPEN Flavicon for Windows
     [X] DONE 2025-03-28 15:07 LOGO!
     [✔] DONE 2025-03-29 18:17 do the learning thing
     [✔] DONE 2025-03-29 18:18 add swipes later

-    [ ] OPEN if Stack is empty, the first cards get added behind "$ Deleted", that is odd!!
+    [X] DONE 2025-04-14 17:28 if Stack is empty, the first cards get added behind "$ Deleted", that is odd!!
+        Not that odd: the bug happened when the "second last card" was selected/shown

+    [ ] OPEN
     [ ] OPEN known cards are not moved to higher boxes yet

     [ ] Memory like game based on this cards